 December 17th Update: Miss Philippines, Catriona Gray, was crowned Miss Universe on Sunday, December 16th.
 While Miss Spain (Angela Ponce) did not make the top 20 in the final competition, she still made history as the contest’s first transgender woman.

 Pride Month might be over, but that doesn’t mean we shouldn’t celebrate this latest victory for the LGBTQ community.
 For the first time in history, a transgender woman competed in the Miss Universe pageant, and this is obviously huge news.

-Considering the fact that, until 2012, trans women were banned from the competition, this is a Very Big Deal, and it seems like Ponce is excited for the opportunity.
-Earlier this week, she shared a photo on Instagram of herself in her crown after winning the pageant, thanking the people who have been there for her from the start.
+According to Express, 26-year-old Angela Ponce won Miss Spain on June 29th after competing against 22 other contestants—making her the first transgender woman to ever compete in Miss Universe.
+Considering the fact that, until 2012, trans women were banned from the competition, this is major for the pageant industry at large.
+In July, Ponce shared a photo on Instagram of herself in her crown after winning the pageant, thanking the people who have been there for her from the start.

 “Today begins a new chapter for me,” she wrote in Spanish.
 “I’m going to the @missuniverse pageant with the awareness and commitment to carry forward a message of inclusion, respect, tolerance, love for oneself, love for others.”